Jayasimman-P-K/Jayasimman-P-K/README.md

-## I'm a Student @ VIT Vellore, Developer, and Freelancer!!
+## I'm a Student @ VIT Vellore, Developer and Freelancer!!

 - 👯 I’m looking for an intern oppurtunity as a software developer